gshipley/summitlab14/Chapters/11-Creating_PHP_applications.md

 After you entered the command to create a new PHP application, a lot of things happened under the covers:

-* A request was made to the broker application host to create a new php application
+* A request was made to the broker application host to create a new php application.
-* A message was dropped using MCollective and ActiveMQ to find a node host to handle the application creation request
+* A message was broadcast using MCollective and ActiveMQ to find a node host to handle the application creation request.
-* A node host responded to the request and created an application / gear for you
+* A node host responded to the request and created an application / gear for you.
-* All SELinux and cgroup policies were enabled for your application gear
+* SELinux and cgroup policies were enabled for your application gear.
-* A userid was created for your application gear
+* A userid was created for your application gear.
-* A private git repository was created for your gear on the node host
+* A private Git repository was created for your gear on the node host.
-* The git repository was cloned on your local machine
+* The Git repository was cloned onto your local machine.
-* BIND was updated on the broker host to include an entry for your application
+* BIND was updated on the broker host to include an entry for your application.

 ##**Understanding the directory structure on the node host**